-Our programs are designed to help students with language-based learning differences become successful, independent learners.
-If you feel that our school is a good fit for your family, we welcome you to contact our Admissions Team, explore the school, and submit an application package.
+If you feel that our school may be a good fit for your family, we welcome you to contact our Admissions Team, explore the school, and submit an online application.

 How to Apply